Want to bring your community group to the Fringe but don’t know where to begin?

 Here are 10 things to know for how to get started.

 1. Choosing a show

-Look through the show listings or using the Advanced Search tool or on our Fringe app.
+Look through the show listings or using the Advanced Search tool.
 You can narrow down the number of shows by choosing your preferred dates, times, genres, discounts, accessibility, age range and more.
 With that said, word of mouth is still one of the best ways to learn what’s going on, so make sure to ask friends, colleagues or even passers-by.